 Maya stopped digging and stepped away from the hole, her gaze drawn to the Doc Martens boot box on the grass a few feet away.
 It was impossible not to look at it.
 Livingston was in there.
 It was awful.
 And to make matters worse, she could see the tip of his paw peeking out from under the lid, as if the old cat was trying to wave his last goodbye.
 She winced.
 Just keep going, she told herself.

-She took up the shovel again and lifted out more of the rich Maryland soil, pouring all of her energy into it, which felt a lot like anxiety.
-It was that same discomfort that had been gnawing at her since she graduated from Towson University back in May.
+She took up the shovel again and dug out more of the rich Maryland soil, pouring all of her energy into it.
+Mostly, it was anger she was feeling, that same gnawing discomfort that had been growing in her since May, when she had graduated from Towson University.
 It was about Plainfield, mostly.
 Why was she still here?
-Was she so incompetent she couldn’t find a way out of a dead-end town, like most of her friends already had?
+Most of her friends were already gone.
 She had graduated with a degree all right, but without much of a plan.
-Well, she had no plan.
+Actually, she had no plan.

 What was this?
 She tapped around with the tip, probing.

 She got down on her knees and peered into the hole, catching a glimmer down at the bottom.
 Huh.
 Her curiosity aroused, she reached down to brush away the dirt, revealing a rectangular metal surface about the size of the size of a cereal box.
 She scraped a gully around its edges and wedged her fingertips under it and pulled, and out popped a metal box.
 She stared at it, stunned.
 Its lid was covered in engravings of the sun, moon and stars.